 Creating automation systems that leverage these technological tools requires systems integration and an engineering approach.
 Manufacturing companies that wish to be ready for the future will have to engage with system engineers who have skills in I&C systems, enterprise solutions, process knowledge, communication and information technologies, cybersecurity, project engineering & management, and others.
 The other skills required include deep knowledge about OT and IT architectures, communication protocols standards, and problem-solving capabilities.

 Above all, deep domain knowledge and industry practices are critical for manufacturing companies to realize their full value.
 System experts are necessary for developing the scope document, defining the final deliverable, and its evaluation, which present serious challenges.

-By investing in systems that leverage these technologies, manufacturing companies can evolve to be truly information-driven organizations that are self-managed, demand driven, and customer fulfillment-oriented.
+By investing in systems that leverage these technologies, manufacturing companies can evolve to be truly information-driven organizations that are self-managed, demand-driven, and customer fulfillment-oriented.
 Though ready-to-use solutions that incorporate these tools are not yet available, with a system engineering approach they can be built.
-A system engineering approach is the roadmap to for end-users to become Industry 4.0 ready and for suppliers to meet their expectations.
+A system engineering approach is a roadmap to for end-users to become Industry 4.0 ready and for suppliers to meet their expectations.